quarkus-qe/quarkus-test-framework/README.md

 }
 ```

+The default template used by this strategy can be overwritten using the property `ts.global.openshift.template`.

 - **OpenShift Extension**

 This strategy will delegate the deployment into the Quarkus OpenShift extension, so it will trigger a Maven command to run it.